UIUCLibrary/metadata-maker/README.md

 **04-17-2015:** FAST keywords now map to a number of different 6XX fields in MARC and MARCXML depending on how the keyword is categorized (e.g. personal name, corporate name, event, etc.), and may store portions of the keyword in different subfields.
 Keyword type classification is also implemented for MODS.

 **04-21-2015:** Diacritics are now inserted at the cursor position

+**08-21-2015:** The 008 field is now constructed as an array of individual strings, making it easy to change when you know the index that needs changing.

+The information for the organization creating the record can be altered via the url.
+See the "Editing institution information" section above for more details.

 ## Contact info